Whenever a new application has to be developed, the first question arises of the technology, framework, and programming language to be utilized.

 Advantages of Functional Programming Over Object-Oriented

-• Functions assure to provide the relevant output without any error and undeclared exceptions.
+• Functions ensure to provide of the relevant output without any errors and undeclared exceptions.

 • You’ll have a clear insight into the output provided by each function.